Student Equity and Achievement Services

 The Student Equity and Achievement Program provides activities and services to support educational access and achievement for all students.
 Outreach, student activities and events, and academic support foster a supportive environment that provides students with a positive experience where they can accomplish their educational goals.

 A first-time/new student must complete orientation, assessment for math and English placement, and meet with an counselor or advisor to develop a student education plan (SEP) in order to meet state requirements and earn priority registration.
-More information about SSSP is available in the CCCCO SSSP Handbook.
+More information about SEAS is available in the CCCCO SSSP Handbook.

 Title 5 regulations specify that colleges must review and address the following populations when looking at disproportionate impact: American Indians or Alaskan natives, Asians or Pacific Islanders, Blacks, Hispanics, Whites, men, women, and persons with disabilities (§54220(d)).
 The State Budget trailer bill, SB 860 (2014) added requirements to address foster youth, veterans and low income students.
 More information about Student Equity can be found on the CCCCO website.